jneidel/setup-webpack/readme.md

 // So the file will be saved as 'build/app.css'

 module.exports = {
-  // Entry and output are required for webpack to work entry : "./bundle.js",
+  entry : "./bundle.js",
   output: { path: outputPath, filename: "app.js", },
   // Will create an empty 'build/app.js' file, as no javascript is required in 'bundle.js'